rohan-bansal/PyMod/README.md

 # PyMod
 A useful game engine to create applications easily in pygame.

-For a full tutorial and function descriptions, head over to the [wiki](https://github.com/Rohan-Bansal/PygameEngine/wiki)
+For a full tutorial and function descriptions, head over to the [wiki](https://github.com/Rohan-Bansal/PygameEngine/wiki). (keep in mind this has not been updated for the past few versions)

 ## Features